 The ultimate goal of sunset overdrive is to escape Sunset City; ground zero for a mutant outbreak caused by an untested energy drink called OverDrive supplied to the city’s inhabitants.
 Fizzco: The super corporation behind the drink has locked down the city and sent in the cleaners.
 Mutants of all shapes and sizes roam the city along with an array of Fizzco robots and armed thugs known as scabs.
 The ground is the worst place for you as running is intentionally slow and you are soon mobbed by a horde of mutants.
 The trick is to keep moving.

 The movement mechanic requires dedication to master, but once achieved you don’t mind the endless fetch quests as it is the journey that is the most fun.
 Insomniac has catered for this quest repetition issue, by mixing up the later quests to include much more variety.
-You will battle mini bosses, ride roller coasters and even pilot a flying car in your quest to uncover the truth behind the outbreak.
-The story is a little over simple but it still hugely entertaining.
+You will battle mini-bosses, ride roller coasters, and even pilot a flying car in your quest to uncover the truth behind the outbreak.
+The story is a little over simple but it is still hugely entertaining.

 HEY LOOK!
 It’s ME

 While there are a few unofficial mods available for Sunset Overdrive, the game does not officially support modding.
 Therefore, it is important to exercise caution when downloading and installing mods, as they may not be safe or compatible with your game version.

 - Sunset Overdrive FOV mod – This mod allows players to adjust the field of view (FOV) in Sunset Overdrive, giving them a wider view of the game world.